Did you know?

 Halisaurus lived in the Western Interior Seaway, a shallow, warm sea across North America.
 This sea was home to various marine life, including other mosasaurs, sharks, fish, and invertebrates.

-Halisaurus likely inhabited the shallow waters along the seaway’s coasts, where it could hunt for fish, small marine reptiles, and others.
-As a marine reptile, it was well-adapted to life in the water, with a streamlined body, paddle-like limbs, and a large, powerful tail for swimming.
+As a marine reptile, it was well-adapted to life in the water, with a streamlined body, paddle-like limbs, and a large, powerful tail.

 Diet

-As you might have noted already, Halisaurus was a carnivorous predator that fed on various prey.
+Halisaurus was a carnivorous predator that fed on various prey.

-Based on fossil evidence, this reptile primarily fed on fish like herring and others.
-Nevertheless, it may have also eaten other small marine reptiles and invertebrates.
-The row of sharp, cone-shaped teeth in its jaws mentioned above was well adapted for its work.
+The row of sharp, cone-shaped teeth in its jaws was well adapted for its work.
 Once this animal had captured its prey, it would use its powerful jaws to crush and grind up the bones and other rigid parts.

 Halisaurus' powerful jaws could crush and grind bones and other rigid parts